Finite actions and asymptotic charges at null infinity for any spin: Conclusions

 We studied the renormalization of the divergent on-shell action and surface charges that one encounters when considering free massless fields of arbitrary spin with falloffs at null infinity allowing for supertranslation-like asymptotic symmetries.
 Our treatment applies to any spacetime dimension~$D > 4$.
 For each value of the spin $s$, we identified the boundary counterterm \eqref{eq:Lct}, which contains a local combination of the bulk fields not involving any derivative along the normal to the regulating surface.
 Imposing suitable boundary conditions in far past and future, this counterterm gives a finite action at null infinity without affecting the variational principle.
 We also discussed in sect.~\ref{sec:corner} how one could weaken these corner conditions, noticing however that this requires to introduce corner counterterms that are either non-local in the bulk fields or include derivatives in the direction normal to the regulating surface.

 The construction of our local boundary counterterm relies on the property \eqref{symmetry} of the linearized action, as well as on the homogeneity in the radial coordinate of (higher-spin) supertranslations, see eq.~\eqref{on-shell}.
-The latter property is not shared by superrotations and their higher-spin counterparts \cite{Campiglia:2014yka, Capone:2019aiy, Colferai:2020rte, Capone:2021ouo, Campoleoni:2020ejn}.
-Building a local counterterm also for asymptotic solution spaces allowing for these symmetries or including $\log r$ contributions would thus require further work.
+The latter property is not shared by superrotations and their higher-spin counterparts \cite{Campiglia:2014yka, Capone:2019aiy, Colferai:2020rte, Capone:2021ouo, Campoleoni:2020ejn} and conceivably would not hold for higher-spin supertranslations too, whenever non-linearities are included.
+Building a local counterterm also for asymptotic solution spaces allowing for these symmetries or including $\log r$ contributions (see, \emph{e.g.}, \cite{Geiller:2024ryw, Fuentealba:2024lll, Fuentealba:2025ekj}) would thus require further work.
 Similarly, a proper generalization of the above properties could be instrumental to investigate the nonlinear Einstein theory.

 The existence of a boundary counterterm containing a local combination of the fields was not obvious a priori, especially in view of the difficulties to achieve the same for the corner terms that one needs to renormalize the charges.
 On the other hand, in our approach we fixed both the coordinates of the Minkowski background and the gauge.
-It will be interesting to reconsider our results so as to establish a renormalization procedure encompassing covariance with respect to both diffeomorphisms and linearized gauge transformations.
+It would be interesting to reconsider our results so as to establish a renormalization procedure encompassing covariance with respect to both diffeomorphisms and linearized gauge transformations, possibly resorting to conformal compactification methods \cite{Geroch:1977big, Ashtekar:2014zsa} or to the cohomological setup of the variational bicomplex \cite{Compere:2018aar}.
 We defer such investigations to future work, but we expect the asymptotic solution space to exhibit properties analogous to \eqref{decomposition} when one imposes gauge-fixing conditions like those in eq.~\eqref{Bondi-like} also in other coordinates systems.
 Combining a diffeomorphism with a compensating gauge transformation, one should thus be able to follow similar steps as those discussed above to renormalize the action.

 Another useful intermediate step would be to restore covariance at least on each regulating surface, in the spirit of what has been done in gravity in \cite{Campoleoni:2022wmf, Campoleoni:2023fug, Fiorucci:2025twa, Hartong:2025jpp}.
 As discussed in \ref{app:covariance}, this could be achieved, \emph{e.g.}, by parameterizing the background in an ADM form, thus possibly disclosing the underlying Carrollian geometry of the boundary, as in the mentioned references.
 More in general, it will be interesting to identify a procedure to derive boundary correlators from our on-shell actions and non-linear generalizations thereof, in the spirit of holographic renormalization in AdS.